 Our ranks grew further when local women outside of business expressed their desire to join our sisterhood, to spend locally and celebrate the entrepreneurial spirit of women in our community.

 We created a range of opportunities for our members to promote their businesses while building firm, personal connections.
 These were delivered in a selection of events specifically designed to suit diverse schedules, interests and priorities.
 See Membership Benefits to see all the events on offer.

 WWIBN encourages others to share their knowledge, insight and provide mentorship.
 With this in mind, we established a more permanent educational designation, called the ‘Wollondilly Women Empowerment Project’.
 It includes a range of initiatives and training that give back to the local community and its female residents.
 These include the Business Start Ups, Back to the Workforce, Back to Business, Young Entrepreneurs and Leadership programs.
 The Wollondilly Women Empowerment Project is our way of giving back and opening our heart to our local Wollondilly community.

-Each year our events raise money that we donate back to our local community via a selected charity or organisation.
+Our past events have raised money that we donated back to our local community via a chosen charity or organisation.
 Previous beneficiaries include Caring for Wollondilly, Our Community Pantry, Dilly Drought Drive, WACCares and WIRES Wollondilly.

 We rose to a New Challenge

 In the unprecedented climate of the Covid-19 pandemic, WWIBN conceived virtual programs for our financial members to keep in touch, seek advice and support from other businesses attempting to navigate the same economic terrain.